laksh-infinity/DeploySmart/README.md

 ## What's next?

-1. Installer script to make it easier yo set up.
+1. Installer script to make it easier to set up.
 2. Internal guide to make the learning curve fast and easy.
 3. UI/UX changes to have abetter over all style and feel (Mobile variant).
 4. More automated applications.